Traveling light is a skill. It’s also a frame of mind.

 Do you follow your heart, wandering along that beautiful boulevard in the fresh morning air, finding the perfect sidewalk café for a morning espresso to watch the world go by?

-Or, do you sit in a cab, in the middle of traffic, with views obstructed, horns blow-ing, your driver prattling about American this, Francophile that, while cursing the driver in the next car...in French?
+Or, do you sit in a cab in the middle of traffic, surrounded by your luggage with city views obstructed, horns blowing, your driver prattling about American this, Francophile that, while cursing the driver in the next car...in French?

 Becoming a carry on traveler means working a little harder before you travel, but needing to work less [at least regarding your travel luggage] when you’re actually on the road in Europe, or traveling anywhere overseas.